IlyasPatel/applitools-hackathon/README.md

 I would normally move the Applitools SDK calls to a steps class so I could potentially add debug setting so I can switch off screenshots during development.

-Normally I would move URLs into config and pass the Applitools API Key as a parameter but to keep things simple, I put them as static variables.
+Also, I would move URLs into config and pass the Applitools API Key as a parameter but to keep things simple, I put them as static variables.